 There is a new location in Sydney for you to test your racing skills.
-Entertainment Park in Bankstown is a new location for E-Karting, bowling, hologate, racing simulators, and parties.
-You can power through Sydney’s largest indoor e-karting arena in a fumeless go-karting experience with electrifying go-karts that reach speeds of up to 85km/h.
+Entertainment Park in Bankstown is a new location for E-Karting, bowling, racing simulators, and parties.
+You can power through Sydney’s largest indoor e-karting race track in a fumeless race track experience with electrifying go-karts that reach speeds of up to 85km/h.
 So whether you race individually or with friends, you’re in for a ride to remember at Entertainment Park.

 Address: 361 Milperra Rd, Bankstown NSW 2200

 If you have the need for speed, Ultimate Karting Sydney is home to Australia’s fastest indoor go-karts.
 Rain, hail or shine, you can always count on its 3745 sq/m venue for an adrenaline-pumping adventure.
 With an extra spacious track spanning 450 metres, you’ll have ample room for exhilarating wheel-to-wheel action.

 The karts are equipped with Honda 9hp 270cc engines, guaranteeing a truly authentic racing experience from the moment you hit the accelerator.
 To top it off, it boasts a fantastic café where you can indulge in a delicious breakfast or mouthwatering burgers.
 Whether you’re planning a group outing or seeking one of the best go-karting tracks in Sydney, Ultimate Karting Sydney has to be on your list.

 Hours: Mon (10am-5pm), Tues-Sat (10am -10pm), Sun (10am-6pm)